3 Types of Stretch Mark Treatment

 Usually, they contain topical retinoids, derivatives of the vitamin-A that is successfully used to treat severe acne and wrinkles.
 Their efficiency is based on the fact that they keratinize the cells and, therefore, reduce the formation of scars such as stretch marks.
 Most of the prescription creams include tretinoin or retinoic acid.

 Because of the negative effects their ingredients may have on the baby during pregnancy and breastfeeding, these treatments are not recommended during this period, as they can be absorbed by the body of the mother and transmitted to the baby.

 Therefore, most doctors only prescribe medicated stretch marks removals after the mother stops breastfeeding.
 Just like in the case of their natural alternative, medicated treatments should be applied when the stretch marks are new and still pink or red in color, in order to obtain the best results.

 They work by increasing the production of collagen and making the skin more flexible and strong, resistant to stretch marks.
-In order to obtain noticeable results, a relatively long-
+In order to obtain noticeable results, a relatively long-term treatment is necessary.

 Overall, medicated stretch mark removals are expensive but sometimes more effective than OTC creams.
 They represent a solution worth taking into account for women who want to avoid aggressive treatments such as laser therapy.